typelevel/cats-effect/README.md

 ## Getting Started

-At present, no artifacts have been published.
-However, when they *are* published, they will be available under `org.typelevel::cats-effect:3.0-<hash>` where `<hash>` is some git hash from which the snapshot originated.
-All such hashes should be present in this repository.
-You can find a list of all of Cats Effect's artifacts published for Scala 2.13 [on search.maven.org](https://search.maven.org/artifact/org.typelevel/cats-effect_2.13).
+At present, no full releases have been published.
+However, Cats Effect adheres to a stable Git hash snapshot scheme.
+No guarantees are made about the actual *code* stability of snapshot releases, but the versions themselves are permanent.
+The latest snapshot release of Cats Effect 3 is [**3.0-3f2b25c**](https://github.com/typelevel/cats-effect/tree/3f2b25c).
+If you need a newer snapshot for whatever reason, get in touch with us [in Gitter](https://gitter.im/typelevel/cats-effect-dev)!

-At the present time, ce3 is cross-built for Scala 2.12, 2.13, and Dotty 0.24-RC1.
-It has not yet been cross-built for ScalaJS.
+At the present time, ce3 is cross-built for Scala 2.12, 2.13, and Dotty 0.25.0-RC2.
+ScalaJS cross-builds are available for Scala 2.12 and 2.13.

 ## Contributing